Dynamic Asset Pricing with {\alpha}-MEU Model: Main Result

 $\varphi_S$ is the unique solution to the following ODE:

 and $\varphi_H = 1/\delta-\varphi_S$ and is the unique solution to the following ODE:

 where

-stands for the representative agent's consumption propensity, i.e., her percentage of wealth consumed, in the equilibrium. \end{Theorem}
+stands for the representative agent's consumption propensity, i.e., her percentage of wealth consumed, in the equilibrium. \end{theorem}

-Theorem \ref{thm:main} establishes the existence and uniqueness of the market equilibrium and characterizes the asset price-endowment ratios by the ODEs \eqref{eq:ODEPriceEndwomentRatio} and \eqref{eq:ODEPriceEndwomentRatioHC}.
+The market is in equilibrium if and only if the strategy that clears the market, i.e., the strategy $(\hat{\bc},\hat{\bu}_S,\hat{\bu}_H)$ as defined in \eqref{eq:IntraPersonalEquiInMarketEquil} is an intra-personal strategy.
+As discussed following Proposition \ref{prop:limit_labor}, $\big(\hat{\bc}(\omega),\hat{\bu}_S(\omega),\hat{\bu}_H(\omega)\big)$ must be the optimizer of $\Gamma^{\hat{\bc}, \hat{\bu}}(x,\omega;c,u_S,u_H)$ in $(c,u_S,u_H)$.
+The first-order condition of the optimality then implies a set of equations from which we can solve the risk-free rate as in \eqref{eq:MarketEquiRiskFree} and derive that the asset price-endowment ratios satisfy the ODEs \eqref{eq:ODEPriceEndwomentRatio} and \eqref{eq:ODEPriceEndwomentRatioHC}.
 The existence and uniqueness of classical solutions to these ODEs are nontrivial to prove because $\sigma_\omega(\omega)$ degenerates to zero when $\omega$ goes to 0 and 1 and thus these two ODEs are not uniformly elliptic.
 One of our methodological contributions is to prove the existence and uniqueness of the solutions to these ODEs; see Appendix \ref{appx:ODE}.
+Condition \eqref{eq:GrowthCondition2} is a technical assumption that is needed for the proof, and it is satisfied by reasonable parameter values; see Section \ref{se:Numerical}.